 It is very common to walk under wires simply hanging above the street.
 I’m short enough to clear most of them but Trin has to duck.

 I remember complaining about building codes when I was back in the States.
 I now understand that, as a wealthier country, we can afford to have these codes and they keep us much safer.
 It does raise the standard on what is poor.
 Absolute poverty is defined by not having enough money for the basic necessities of life such as food, shelter, clean water etc. It might cost more in the United States to rise above this line because of codes and food standards that do make it more expensive.
 However, the quality of life is also much higher.

 Most homes do not have clean water.
 It must be boiled or filtered to drink, otherwise, you’ll have all kinds of stomach problems.
 I’m glad we have a Sawyer water filter.
 It’s very easy to use, and it’s become second nature to prepare water with it.
 In contrast, we hold to clean water as a basic right in the United States.
 Every day what I see makes me count my blessings.

 We buy quite a bit of food from the open market.
-The vegetable and flower stalls are quite beautiful in their displays.
+The vegetable and flower stalls look beautiful in their displays.

-On the other hand, the meat sections took quite some time to get used to.
+The meat sections took some time to get used to.
 Raw meat hangs and the stench is that of blood and sometimes rancid meat.
 Of course, the dogs wander around freely through the market.
 I’ve caught a dog or two taking a quick lick of low hanging meat.